MrRyanHoffman/gordianSE/SPEC.md

     myinstance.foo(12)

 Remember that `Example` is registered as a variable in Gordian.
 You should not shadow its value if you want to use the class.

+Nested classes clone all values and methods from their external scope.
+Changing any value inside of a class *only* affects it inside of that class.